ahmetaa/fast-dnn/README.md

 	network.align(4,16); // pads input to a factor of 4 and hidden layer node counts to a factor of 16 network.saveBinary(new File("dnn.bin"));

 Operations below are offline.
-Only one it needs to be run.
-For runtime:
+Once the network is ready, it is used via *QuantizedDnn* For runtime:

 	QuantizedDnn dnn = QuantizedDnn.loadFromFile(new File("dnn.bin"));
 	System.out.println(dnn.inputDimension());
-	float[][] input = ... input vectors as a matrix. it must match input dimension float[][] nativeResult = dnn.calculate(input); // output softmax result.
+	float[][] input = ... input vectors as a matrix. it must match input dimension float[][] results = dnn.calculate(input); // output softmax result.

 ## Limitations
-* Only tested in Ubuntu Linux x86-64.
+* Only tested in Ubuntu Linux x86-64 (Event then, C++ side may need to be re-compiled).
 * Works in CPU's with SSE4.2 support.
 * Hiden layers must be in equal size.
 * No network Training (Not planned)